sebastian-lapuschkin/lrp_toolbox/README.md

 For further research and projects involving LRP, visit [heatmapping.org](http://heatmapping.org)

-Also, consider paying https://github.com/albermax/innvestigate a visit!
+Also, if you prefer Keras/Tensorflow or PyTorch, consider paying https://github.com/albermax/innvestigate (Keras/TF) and https://github.com/chr5tphr/zennit (PyTorch) a visit!
 Next to LRP, iNNvestigate efficiently implements a hand full of additional DNN analysis methods and can boast with a >500-fold increase in computation speed when compared with our CPU-bound Caffe implementation!
+Zennit provides the latest LRP Composites and provides tools to combine gradient- and modified backpropagation methods with, e.g., noise tunnel approaches on your GPU.

 ## Updates and Version History